Bernardo-MG/library-maven-archetype/src/site/markdown/deployment.md

 The included configuration file makes use of a few scripts which require some environmental variables set for flow control.

 Make sure they are correctly set on the machine running the CI.
-For Travis check the [environment variables][travis-env] docs.
+For Github check the [environment variables][github-env] docs.

 ### Repositories Access Data